 You must be wondering why I’m writing about popsicles in the middle of October.
 Four words: cold and flu season.
 Popsicles are good to give kids when they have a fever, sore throat or get their tonsils out.
 Wouldn’t it be nice to have a freezer full of healthy popsicles to help your relieve your sore throat when you get a head cold or (god forbid) strep?
 A healthy popsicle would be a terrific treat to cool you down after a workout, too.

-Try the 100% juice and fruit ones in the freezer aisle or make your own from Crystina Castella’s book, Pops!: Icy Treats for Everyone.
+Try the 100% juice and fruit ones in the freezer aisle or make your own from Crystina Castella’s cookbook, Pops!: Icy Treats for Everyone [affiliate link].
 It has recipes for healthy frozen treats like Carrot & Wheatgrass Pops and some not-so-healthy grownup ones like Sweet Martini Pops.

 - 4 Granny Smith apples, peeled, cored and diced

 - 1/2 teaspoon ground cardamom

 - 2 ripe pears, peeled, cored and diced

 - 1 1/2 cups no sugar added applesauce

 - 3 tablespoons ground flax seed